 To differentiate the Boehmianum from the Swazicum, we need to look at the leaves.
 Boehmianum has bigger leaves.
 And also, their leaves are non-glossy, unlike the glossy leaves the Swazicum specie has.

 5. Adenium Oleifolium

-This specie is small and slow growing.
-It has a subterranean caudex that usually measures under a foot in length.
+Our "Olei" friend right here grows mostly in the Kalahari Desert of Southern Botswana, Namibia, and South Africa.
+This specie is small and very slow growing.
+It has a subterranean caudex that usually measures under a foot (about 30.48 cm) in length.

 Oleifolium flowers are small with a variety of colors ranging from pink to red.
 The inside tube is yellow with long pistils.
-The plant blooms in late spring (May-June).
+The plant blooms in late spring, from May to June.